learn-co-curriculum/SENG-LIVE-041023-Phase-1-JS/01_Functions_&_Scope/assets/slide.md

 Extension | Description |
 ---------|----------|
  [Draw.io Integation](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) | for making diagrams from within VSCode
  [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) | for opening a webpage in the browser that will reload when the code is saved.
-127.0.0.1 is an alias for localhost
  [vscode-reveal](https://marketplace.visualstudio.com/items?itemName=evilz.vscode-reveal) | for opening the slide.md files in the browser to display slideshows
  [Tabnine AI Autocomplete](https://marketplace.visualstudio.com/items?itemName=TabNine.tabnine-vscode) | for code completion suggestions based on context